manosh-haldar/-Data-Visualization-with-Python/README.md

 Data set reference: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw

 This dataset has different features of Huyndai cars.
-An exmpanation of the features is as below,
+An exmpanation of the features are as follows,

 1. **Model:** Different model names provided my the manufacturer.
 This column has categorical type data
 2. **Year:** Manufacturing year or the year when it was introducted in the market.
 This column has integer type data.